Robert Lewis Thomson

 - Height 6' 0", Weight 200 lb.

-Thomson was a minor league coach for the Tigers in 1988-1989.
-He joined the New York Yankees organization as coach of the Fort Lauderdale Yankees in 1990.
-He coached through 1994, then managed the Oneonta Yankees in 1995 to a 34-41 record.
+Thomson was a minor league coach for the Tigers with the Lakeland Tigers in 1988 and London Tigers in 1989.
+He joined the New York Yankees organization as coach of the Fort Lauderdale Yankees in 1990 and Prince William Cannons in 1991.
+He spent the 1992-1993 season as a coach with the Albany-Colonie Yankees.
+He coached the Oneonta Yankees in 1994, then managed the club in 1995 to a 34-41 record.
 Thomson was a coach for the Columbus Clippers in 1996-1997.
 He served as the minor league field coordinator in 1998-1999, Director of player development from 2000 to 2002 and VP of minor league development in 2003.

 |1995||Oneonta Yankees||New York-Penn League||34-41||9th (t)||New York Yankees|